ksrky/lambda-calculus/README.md

 ### Reference

-- Andres Löh, Conor McBride, and Wouter Swierstra.
-2010.
-A Tutorial Implementation of a Dependently Typed Lambda Calculus.
-Fundam.
-Inf.
-102, 2 (April 2010), 177–207.
+- A Tutorial Implementation of a Dependently Typed Lambda Calculus, section 3

 ## lambdapi2